bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 The use of 'NIRSPlacementScheme' is RECOMMENDED, certainly when no cap or a costomized cap is used, and describes the positioning of the optodes.
 This field may also contain a reference to a file providing a graphical depiction of the cap, for example a PDF file, a photo, or a bitmap drawing.
-Note that this file should be listed in the .bidsignore file, as it is not recognized by the validator.
+Note that this file should be placed in the [`/sourcedata`](../02-common-principles.md#source-vs-raw-vs-derived-data) directory, as it cannot be recognized by the validator.
 To clarify the usage and interaction of these fields, the following examples are provided:

 -   If a commercial cap such as EasyCap actiCAP 64 Ch Standard-2 was used: